luizcosta123/FourStore-Particular/README.md

 ## Coming soon 📀

-Este projeto será refeito utilizando Spring Boot!
+This project will be redone using Spring Boot!

 ### SKU examples